scylladb/scylla-manager/docs/source/repair/index.rst

 Parallel repairs
 ================

-Each node can take part in at most one repair at any given moment, but Scylla Manager can repair distinct replica sets in a token ring in parallel.
+Each node can take part in at most one Scylla repair job at any given moment, but Scylla Manager can repair distinct replica sets in a token ring in parallel.
 This is beneficial for big clusters.
 For example, a 9 node cluster and a keyspace with replication factor 3, can be repaired up to 3 times faster in parallel.
 The following diagram presents a benchmark results comparing different parallel flag values.